axa-group/bauta.js/docs/developer-experience/readme.md

 Thus, the ideal scenario could consist:

-- A set of services[^1], every one of them with its own business needs.
+- A set of one or more services, every one of them with its own business needs.
 Following the micro-services architecture you deploy each of those services independently.
 - Those same set of services should share a common set of technical requirements in terms of security, token management, external calls management, error management, logging, etc.

 ### What about other scenarios?

 Depending on the scenario is up to you to decide whether bauta.js is useful to you or not.
 We hope that this document can provide information to easily assist you in that decision.

-For example, if you are exposing a GraphQL server then you can decide to use directly a GraphQL server like Apollo or Mercurius and you may think that you do not need bauta.js [^2].
+For example, if you are exposing a GraphQL server then you can decide to use directly a GraphQL server like Apollo or Mercurius and you may think that you do not need bauta.js [^1].

 Another case would be if your REST API is an entire monolith.
 Is it worth it to learn bauta.js if you are maintaining an already big monolith?
 As usual, it depends, but the advantage of having your monolith in bauta.js is that it should be easier to separate it in different micro-services if you have the need to do so in the future.